 A boot named Legend has a lot to live up to, and this seventh edition of the famous Tiempo line delivers to expectation.
 With Flyknit introduced for the first time alongside a premium k-leather forefoot, this boot is a sophisticated choice for footballers looking for a perfect balance on the pitch.

 - Very comfortable

 - Wears out fast

 THE BEST FOOTBALL BOOTS TO BUY

 The options of boots listed above ranges from solid, mid-range boots to wild flights of footwear tech fancy.
 Don’t forget to carefully choose between the various options that most of them offers.
 For instance, alteration for hard and soft ground.

-You should also probably be realistic about your skills.
+You should as well be realistic about your soccer skills.
 Having a boot that’s super-light and offers next to no protection is not the best idea if you’re not as fleet of foot as you once were.
 On the other hand, having a super-flash set of boots can give you added confidence and a good first touch, if you’re not completely hopeless in the first place.